 Michael provides physiotherapy services to the Hills Rugby Club over the winter sport season.

-Laurence is a diploma qualified remedial massage therapist and has over 12 years experience as a massage therapist and has been part of the Arrow Physiotherapy team since 2015.
+Laurence is a diploma qualified remedial massage therapist.
+He has almost 15 years experience as a massage therapist and has been part of the Arrow Physiotherapy team since 2015.

-Laurence has experience working as a massage therapist with the Sydney Swans AFL Club, Parramatta Eels Rugby League Club, Netball New South Wales and many other elite and sub-elite athletes.
+Laurence has experience working as a massage therapist with the Sydney Swans in the AFL, the Parramatta Eels in the NRL and Netball New South Wales.

 As a member of the Australian Traditional Medicine Society (ATMS), Laurence continues to improve his knowledge to best treat his clients.
 Laurence is also undertaking studies to become a personal trainer.